shivstaa/morse-code-converter/MorseCodeConverterREADME.md

 # projects
-The following program is designed to convert a .txt file from english to morse code OR fom morse code to enlgish using LINUX commands.
+The following program is designed to convert a .txt file from english to morse code OR from morse code to enlgish using LINUX commands.

 It can interpret every character into morse code and back.